 6. Misconception: Discovery is always a polite and respectful process.

-Reality: While ideally, discovery should be conducted civilly and respectfully, it can sometimes become overly adversarial.
+Reality: Ideally, discovery should be conducted civilly and respectfully, but it can sometimes become overly adversarial.
 Attorneys may use aggressive tactics to obtain information or to prevent damaging testimony from being discovered but are not permitted to harass the deponent or intentionally disrupt the proceedings.

 7. Misconception: The discovery process is the same in every state.